AVAILABLE NOW! COVID-19 Clinical Data Sets for Research

 A Data Use Agreement will need to be signed by investigators.
 Re-identification and contact of patients is not allowed.
 Downloading or printing the data is prohibited, as is combining with other data sets (unless it is specifically permitted by your Local Responsible Party and the UCHDW Director).

 To access CORDS: The data set will be securely transferred to each of the health campuses for use within their own secure virtual systems for research purposes.
 Investigators can request queries and/or have direct access according to local policies and procedures.
-Please contact your local Research Analytics/Informatics teams for more complete description, opportunities for training, and methods for accessing the data set.
-UC BRAID will provide updates about training materials and opportunities.

 See below the short description of the currently available data set and plans to create enriched versions.